Welcome to Klarna’s Shopping Pulse!

 The majority of shoppers that take environmental impact into consideration are looking for information that helps guide their purchase decision, including both environmental and social impact of the business.

-want retailers to promote fair labor conditions, use recycled or sustainable material in production, and actively combat climate change by reducing carbon emissions.
+want retailers to have fair labor conditions across their supply chains and use recycled or sustainable material in their production.

 Social shopping on the rise.

-Social media and online live shopping events drive increased engagement, discovery, and more informed purchasing decisions—particularly among younger generations.
+Social media, influencers and social shopping solutions have increased engagement, discovery, and more informed purchasing decisions—particularly among younger generations.

 Digitalization of shopping.